Ford Fiesta: Seatbelt Systems / Rear Seatbelt Buckle. Removal and Installation

 Normal Operation and Fault Conditions

-The RCM monitors the PAD indicator circuits for the following faults:
+The RCM monitors the driver front door and RH C-pillar side impact sensors and circuits for the following faults:

 Categories